ToaToes/KotlinEssense/Variables.md

 val test: Int = 2 // cannot be reassigned
 ```
 Variables need to be declare type first

+**Clear Contracts: **
+When designing APIs, specifying types (including nullable types) allows API users to understand what to expect from methods and classes.
+This clarity helps prevent misuse and makes integration easier.

 ```
 var test: String
 test  = "123"